SCHWAI-AI/aicommit/Go Implementation/README (1).md

 # Commit and push to clasp (Google Apps Script)
 aicommit --clasp

+# Commit and deploy to Cloudflare Workers
+aicommit --wrangler

-# Commit and push to both
+# Commit and push to both git and wrangler
-aicommit --push --clasp
+aicommit --push --wrangler

+# Export diff to file without committing (for review)
+aicommit --export

 # Use specific configuration file
 aicommit --config ~/custom-config.yaml